Kingo Sunen

-Kingo Sunen is a fictional character appearing in American comic books published by Marvel Comics.
+Kingo Sunen is a character appearing in American comic books published by Marvel Comics.
 He first appeared in The Eternals #11 (May 1977) and was created by Jack Kirby.
 He is depicted as a member of the Eternals, a fictional race in the Marvel Comics universe.

-The character made his first on-screen appearance in the Marvel Cinematic Universe in the 2021 film Eternals in which he is played by Kumail Nanjiani.
+The character appears in the Marvel Cinematic Universe in the 2021 film Eternals and the 2024 What If...? episode "What If...
+Agatha Went to Hollywood?", played by Kumail Nanjiani.

 Publication history

 Kingo was created by Jack Kirby.
 He first appeared in The Eternals #11 (May 1977).
-Just like all the other Eternals Kirby created him as a mixture of science fiction mixed with classic mythology, similarly to what he did when he created the New Gods for DC Comics in 1971.
+Just like all the other Eternals, Kirby created him as a mixture of science fiction mixed with classic mythology.
+Similarly to what he did when he created the New Gods for DC Comics in 1971.

 Fictional character biography

-Like all other Eternals was created by the Celestials around a million years ago on earth on early humanity.
+Like all other Eternals, Sunen was created by the Celestials around a million years ago on earth in early humanity.
 Like others of his species he was created as a result of the many genetic experiments the Celestials did on Earth-616.
-Another of these experiments are the devious Deviants who are also the primary antagonists of Eternals.
+Another of these experiments, is the devious Deviants who are also the primary antagonists of Eternals.

 Kingo spent centuries in Japan learning the ways of the Samurai, and is one of the most skilled swordsmen on the planet.
 In the present day and age, he has parlayed his skills into becoming a major action film star in Japan.

 He later reappeared, after Sprite's mindwiping of the Eternals, once again, as a major Japanese film icon, now an actor, director, and producer, who is making a film in San Francisco starring the Blob, finding himself drawn to the Dreaming Celestial.